The Royal Portfolio's Best Restaurants in Cape Town

 021 670 0500

-Delicious, beautifully presented contemporary cuisine in a stylish, modern environment.
+Delicious, beautifully presented contemporary cuisine in a stylish, modern restaurant located in a local strip mall among the vineyards of Constantia.
 Look out for the cheese room.

 Shop 8/9, High Constantia Centre, Constantia